Epigenetics/Functional Genomics

 Scientist magazine ranks NIEHS as the 16th best workplace for Postdocs, ahead of the National Cancer Institute (NCI), which is ranked at number 19, and NIH, which came in at 32

-Stipend/Salary & Benefits: Successful candidates will be offered competitive stipend/salary (at least $46,800 per year) commensurate with number of years of postdoctoral experience and accomplishments.
-Benefits package will include health insurance, and travel support for one meeting each year.
-A 401K plan with matching contributions will be offered to those hired as Research Fellows.
+Stipend/Salary & Benefits: Successful candidates will be offered competitive stipend/salary commensurate with number of years of postdoctoral experience and accomplishments.

 Disclaimer: The views and opinions expressed on this website do not state or reflect those of the U.S. Government, DHHS, NIH, or NIEHS.